donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/diestel.jpg" alt="Diestel" width="200px"/>

 I believe this is the standard recommendation.
 As said before, I can't comment much as I haven't read a lot from it.
-Here's a final recommendation I heard was good from a graph theorist friend of mine:
+Here's a final recommendation I heard was good from a graph theorist friend of mine, I only checked it out for a bit:

 **[Modern Graph Theory](https://www.amazon.com/Modern-Graph-Theory-Graduate-Mathematics/dp/0387984887/)**, *Béla Bollobás*